nfdi4health/csh-deployment/k8s/dataverse/README.md

 # Install dataverse

+## If you would like to install custom
 `helm install my-dataverse ./dataverse`

 # Configure custom schema
 ## Enable admin api via localhost port forwarding
 ### Allow all API calls